SaiMohan1502/linux-system/FILE_MANAGEMENT_CODE_IN_LSP.md

 }
 ```

-11.Develop a C program to check if a directory named "Test" exists in the current directory?
+#Develop a C program to check if a directory named "Test" exists in the current directory?

 ```c
 #include <stdio.h>